mythril-forge/homebrew-classes/docs/homebrew/cleric/tempest.md

 ### Channel Divinity: Thunderbolt Strike
 At 6th level, you can use your Channel Divinity to further enhance your combat capabilities.

-As a bonus action, you can use your Channel Divinity to cast *Thunderous Smite* without expending a spell slot.
+As a bonus action, you can use your Channel Divinity to cast *Thunderous Smite* at 1st-level without expending a spell slot.

 For you, it does not require concentration, and its effects trigger when you deal thunder damage, lightning damage, or hit with a melee weapon attack.